Frequently Asked Questions

 The department occasionally offers fellowship grants or scholarships between $2000 and $5000 per year to supplement assistantship offers to the most qualified applicants.

-Both teaching and research assistantships are available although it is much more common for first-year students to be assigned to teaching assistantships.
+For Ph.D. students, teaching and research assistantships are available, though it is much more common for first-year students to be assigned to teaching assistantships.
+We do not offer assistantships to M.S. students at this time.

 The TOEFL (or IELTS) test is required for all students whose native language is not English.
 The requirement will be waived if you already have a U.S. college degree.
 The test scores expire after two years.
 If the University receives the official...
 Read full answer